Broadcasting Service of Central Piedmont

 WTVI PBS Charlotte presents the best in news, drama, performance, ideas and culture to viewers across a 13-county service area in North and South Carolina.
-A viewer-supported service of Central Piedmont Community College, PBS Charlotte reaches 1.2 million households and offers high-quality, noncommercial programs that educate, inspire and entertain.
+A viewer-supported service of Central Piedmont, PBS Charlotte reaches 1.2 million households and offers high-quality, noncommercial programs that educate, inspire and entertain.

 The station's broadcasts include award-winning children’s programming, ground-breaking documentaries and original performances as well as in-depth field reporting of local issues.
 This commitment to local coverage sets PBS Charlotte apart from other public broadcasting stations in the area.

-PBS Charlotte is committed to serving the community and as outreach for the station's licensee, Central Piedmont Community College.
+PBS Charlotte is committed to serving the community and as outreach for the station's licensee, Central Piedmont.
 For additional information about the station, visit PBScharlotte.org or access the station's Facebook page at facebook.com/wtvicharlotte.

-In addition to producing documentaries and specials, PBS Charlotte produces six regular programs:
+In addition to producing documentaries and specials, PBS Charlotte produces five regular programs:

 A large portion of PBS Charlotte's educational outreach involves partnerships with local educators, nonprofits and community leaders.
 The station's support of American Graduate, Cyberchase, Raising Readers, and many other PBS educational initiatives impact the community daily.
 In 2016, PBS Charlotte offered 100 free literacy workshops impacting more than 6,000 children.
 The station also deepens community engagement by hosting panel discussions, sneak previews of PBS programs and other events.

 In 2016, PBS Charlotte broadcast The Blumey Awards, which recognizes excellence in high school musical theater across the greater Charlotte area.